subquery/documentation/docs/quickstart/quickstart_chains/polkadot.md

 Navigate to the default mapping function in the `src/mappings` directory.
 You will see three exported functions: `handleBlock`, `handleEvent`, and `handleCall`.
 Delete both the `handleBlock` and `handleCall` functions as you will only deal with the `handleEvent` function.

-The `handleEvent` function receives event data whenever an event matches the filters that you specified previously in the `project.yaml`.
+The `handleEvent` function receives event data whenever an event matches the filters that you specified previously in the `project.ts`.
 Let’s update it to process all `balances.Transfer` events and save them to the GraphQL entities created earlier.

 Update the `handleEvent` function as follows (**note the additional imports**):